 Skip to content

-For years, behavioral health professionals, community advocates, and criminal justice leaders have faced challengesin decreasing the overrepresentationof people with behavioral health needs in the justice system.
+For years, behavioral health professionals, community advocates, and criminal justice leaders have faced challenges in decreasing the overrepresentation of people with behavioral health needs in the justice system.

 .